viewi/viewi/doc/PageEngine.md

 ## Named slots

 You can also have named slots using `<slot name="top">` tag with name attribute.
 To specify content for named slot you should use `<slotContent name="top">` tag with name attribute.
-Slot without name attribute bacomes slot by default and any content outside `<slotContent..` tag becomes content for default slot `<slot>` (without name attribute).
+Slot without a name attribute bacomes slot by default and any content outside `<slotContent..` tag becomes content for default slot `<slot>` (without name attribute).

 template: *app/HomeLink.html*
 ```html